LIS

 Historical Notes

-No retail licensee shall entreat, urge or entice any patron of his establishment to purchase any alcoholic beverage; nor shall such licensee allow any other person to so entreat, urge or entice a patron upon his licensed premises.
-Entreating, urging or enticing shall include, but not be limited to, placing alcoholic beverages in containers of ice which are visible, located in public display areas and available to patrons of retail establishments for off-premises sales, except for farm winery licensees operating at a remote location in connection with a wine festival.
-Knowledge by a manager of the licensee of a violation of this section shall be imputed to the licensee.
+No retail licensee shall entreat, urge, or entice any patron of the establishment to overconsume any alcoholic beverage, nor shall such licensee allow any other person to so entreat, urge, or entice a patron upon the licensed premises.
+Knowledge by a manager or employee of the licensee of a violation of this section shall be imputed to the licensee.

-This section shall not be construed to prohibit the taking of orders in the regular course of business, the purchase of a drink by one patron for another patron as a matter of normal social intercourse, nor advertising in accordance with regulations of the board.
+This section shall not be construed to prohibit the taking of orders in the regular course of business, the purchase of a drink by one patron for another patron as a matter of normal social intercourse, nor advertising in accordance with regulations of the Virginia Alcoholic Beverage Control Authority.

 Statutory Authority